armory/minnaker/guides/first-pipeline.md

 # Create your first pipeline

-We're going to create a demo pipeline that deploys to the Kubernetes cluster included with Mini-Spinnaker.
+We're going to create a demo pipeline that deploys to the Kubernetes cluster included with Minnaker.

 We will be deploying a Hello World application that indicates the weekday on which it was deployed.

 Note: this pipeline is a training exercise.
-Typically, you could configure Spinnaker to deploy to some external Kubernetes cluster where you want your application to live, not the Kubernetes K3s instance that is embedded in Mini-Spinnaker.
+Typically, you could configure Spinnaker to deploy to some external Kubernetes cluster where you want your application to live, not the Kubernetes K3s instance that is embedded in Minnaker.

-Because we're deploying to the internal K3s cluster, we're going to use Traefik to expose our application on three paths on our Mini-Spinnaker instance:
+Because we're deploying to the internal K3s cluster, we're going to use Traefik to expose our application on three paths on our Minnaker instance:

 * `/dev/hello-today`
 * `/stage/hello-today`